 Is addiction a disease or a choice?
 Many people would agree that a life consumed by drugs isn’t one that any person would choose for themselves.
 Those who have lost loved ones to drugs strongly believe that addiction is not anyone’s choice.
-We couldn’t help but join the addiction disease or choice debate, considering that this misunderstanding is what often fuels prejudice and stigma related to substance use disorders.
-Let’s dive into the definition of drug addiction and whether it’s a disease or a decision.
+We couldn’t help but join the “addiction is a choice” debate, considering that this misunderstanding is what often fuels prejudice and stigma related to substance use disorders.
+The experts at our rehab in Massachusetts are diving into the definition of drug addiction and whether it’s a disease or a decision.

 In simple terms, drug addiction is the strong compulsion or urge to get and use substances like drugs or alcohol, regardless of the consequences.
 For instance, a person who continues to use cocaine despite the harm it does to themselves or their loved ones has an addiction.